Category: Knowledge Management

-At its very core knowledge management is the streamlining of data, ideas, and well, knowledge!
+At its core, knowledge management is the streamlining of data, ideas, and well, knowledge!
 No corner of your business is safe, as every area has the potential to affect overall productivity.
-And so building a repository of information on such a subject can’t fall to just one man.
-It’s a team effort, and no one knows the role better than the people who actually do it day in and day out.
-Organizing and motivating your employees to record and share their work and their processes can be difficult.
-Especially at the rate that technology moves these days, your staff may need to regularly amend their records just to them keep up-to-date.
+And so, building a repository of information on such a subject can’t fall to just one man.
+It’s a team effort, and no one knows the role better than the people who do it day in and day out.
+Organising and motivating your employees to record and share their work and their processes can be difficult.
+Especially at the rate that technology moves these days, your staff may need to amend their records to keep up-to-date regularly.

 However, as the importance of knowledge management has become ever-clearer, tools have been developed to help make the process as easy as possible.
-From content repositories to decision support software, there’s something for every type of business to use.
-We’ve put together a list of the 5 types of knowledge management tools you may find useful when attempting to convert your raw data into easy-to-follow information.
+From content repositories to decision support software, there’s something for every business type.

 A content repository is a collective database of your digital documents and content created through data management processes.